 As part of this educational program, pocket constitution books and voter registration forms are available and snacks provided in the Parker Atrium at the Constitution and Citizenship Day Table.
-Virtual advertisement of this event and the student recorded preamble provided to employees and students through the ACHE Update, the Pulse and Anthology aka Campus Nexus and on monitors across campus.
+Virtual advertisement of this event was provided to employees and students through the monitors on campus and to students through the Pulse.
 In addition to this event, students have a chance to play trivia to win prizes.

 Below are various informational web resources but please note we do not endorse any specific program or website:

 - Friday, September 15, student volunteers distributed free pocket constitutions, Arkansas Voter Registration Forms, and patriotic stickers in the Parker Atrium from noon until 1 P.M.
 Photos from the event and a video of ACHE students eloquently reciting the Preamble was posted later that afternoon in the Pulse.

 - Tuesday, September 13, the winner of the Trivia game was presented with a $25 gift card as a prize.

 - Friday, September 16, a student organization distributed cookies in the Parker Atrium and Student Commons between 12 P.M. and 1 P.M.
 Two individuals were also selected to receive $10 gift cards, having been identified as the winners of specially marked pocket Constitution books.